Lost-Outpost/sovngarde/GAMEPLAY.md

 ## Legacy of the Dragonborn (Optional)

+  > :ledger: Septimus 3 currently includes **3,365** Legacy of the Dragonborn displays

 Septimus optionally includes [Legacy of the Dragonborn](https://www.nexusmods.com/skyrimspecialedition/mods/11802).
 See the [Configuration Guide](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#legacy-of-the-dragonborn) if you want to disable it.
 Septimus includes the following LotD gameplay mods:

 - [Curators Companion](https://www.nexusmods.com/skyrimspecialedition/mods/38529) - The all in one Legacy of the Dragonborn companion!